mpasovic/majapasovic.org/_posts/2016-07-06-a-lamenting-song-for-fireflies-progressive-destruction-of-the-environment-and-its-consequences.md

 ![man_and_nature_164025.jpg]({{site.baseurl}}/img/man_and_nature_164025.jpg)

 *****
 The remnants of my youthful imagination prefer to believe that there is hope for the world of nature, and that someday, human species will come to realize that nature is a living organism that can coexist with humans.
 What we give to nature, nature will give back twofold.
-If we nurture the world of nature and its original dwellers, nature will
+If we nurture the world of nature and its original dwellers, nature will reward us more than we could ever desire; if, however, we wreak chaos, nature will backfire at us with the most detrimental force.

 *To be continued...*